Shredder121-me/gateway/README.md

 ## Ops

+(This section is totally inspired by how Discord's API works)

 Messages that originate from the gateway have a code, or "op," that uniquely identifies what kind of message it is.
 For instance, a "reboot service" op would be different from a "identify" op.

 The gateway supports the following ops: